EvotecIT/homeassistant-siegenia/README.md

   - 100% → Open
 - Service `siegenia.set_mode` for discrete actions (`OPEN`, `CLOSE`, `GAP_VENT`, `CLOSE_WO_LOCK`, `STOP_OVER`, `STOP`)

+### Quick Buttons

+- Built-in Button entities (under the device) for: Open, Close, Gap Vent, Close w/o Lock, Stop Over, Stop.
+- Optional script blueprint: `blueprints/script/evotecit/siegenia_mode_button.yaml`.
+  - Import via Settings → Automations & Scenes → Blueprints → Import Blueprint → paste repo URL, or copy the file into your HA `blueprints/script/...` folder.
+  - Create a script from the blueprint, pick your Siegenia cover, and choose the mode.
+Add the script to your dashboard as a button.

 ## Notes

 - The controller uses a self-signed TLS certificate; this integration connects with certificate verification disabled for local LAN use.